 Bee colony loss survey

-A national survey of New Zealand's managed honey bee colonies is helping us understand the state of our managed honey bee colonies.
+An annual survey completed by New Zealand's beekeepers is helping us understand the state of our managed honey bee colonies.
 Find out about the results so far.

 Surveys will give us baseline information

-MPI has contracted Landcare Research to annually survey New Zealand's managed honey bee colonies from 2015 to 2018.
+Biosecurity New Zealand contracted Manaaki Whenua – Landcare Research to survey managed honey bee colonies from 2015 to 2018.
 The survey asked about winter colony losses using an international questionnaire that can be used to compare over-winter colony loss rates around the world.
 The survey results provide baseline information for monitoring managed honey bee colony loss and survival over time.

 Design of the survey

-The survey is based on surveys being used in other countries and adapted for New Zealand in consultation with New Zealand beekeepers.
+This online survey was based on similar ones being used in other countries and adapted for New Zealand, in consultation with New Zealand beekeepers.
 Beekeeper participation in the survey is voluntary.
 The 2018 survey asked supplementary questions about colony failure caused by queen problems.

 New Zealand beekeepers are surveyed about: